-To generate networks of size $N$, we can use a configuration model with a prescribed clique structure with two sets of node types --- defining a bipartite network.
-Initially, the graph is divided into two groups (a node group and a clique group).
-As this is a bipartite graph, there can only be links between the nodes and clique groups.
-We give each member of the node group $r$ stubs and each member of the clique group $c$ stubs.
-As there are a total of $N$ nodes, each with degree $r$, the total number of stubs in the node group is $N \times r$.
-The total number of stubs in the clique group must be the same.
-Therefore, the clique group will have $(N \times r)/c$ members.
-We connect, at random, stubs in the node group to stubs in the clique group.
-This provides a network that defines which nodes are connected to the same clique.
-Thus, by taking the node projection of the bipartite network, we can obtain the desired network structure --- by connecting any nodes that share a connection to the clique group.
 In the thermodynamic limit, such contact networks have a vanishingly small number of self-loops or multi-links.
 See \cite{wormald1999models, bollobas1998random} for further details on these network structures.
-In practice, when we build such networks for our simulations, we remove self-loops and multi-links, ending up with a simple graph.
-Then, each $c$-clique contributes $c-1$ links to a node degree.
-Therefore, the number of cliques that a node is a part of, $n_{c}$, satisfies the condition $n_{c}(c-1) = r$, see Fig.~\ref{fig:clique_networks}.
-When $c=2$, the model generates a random $r$-regular graph.
+In practice, when we build such networks for our simulations, we remove the few self-loops and multi-links, ending up with a simple graph.
+Note that each $c$-clique contributes $c-1$ links to a node degree.
+Therefore, the number of cliques that a node is a part of, $n_{c}$, satisfies the condition $n_{c}(c-1) = r$.
+When $c=2$, the model generates a random $r$-regular graph, see Fig.~\ref{fig:clique_networks}c.
+Fig.~\ref{fig:clique_networks}d illustrates a $4$-regular $3$-clique network, where each node has a degree of 4 and is part of two 3-cliques.